leander-ds/conmet/index.md

 # Facilitating Confirmatory Factor Analyses

-When you conduct survey research, you often have to run confirmatory factor analyses (CFAs) to check whether the measured constructs are statistically different from each other (e.g., fit indices and model comparisons) or whether there is a common method bias.
+When you conduct survey research, you often have to run a confirmatory factor analysis (CFAs) to check whether the measured constructs are statistically different from each other (e.g., fit indices and model comparisons) or whether there is a common method bias.
 Conducting and evaluating CFAs, however, is a tedious task.
 Even after becoming familiar with the technique, you still spend a lot of time repeatedly creating, comparing, and reporting on different CFA models.

 I wrote ConMET, a shiny application, that makes it easier to analyze typical CFA models that you have to report in most journals.
 With this app you can work much faster because it automatically creates, tests, and compares nested measurement models.
 It also provides you with a table that summarizes the results, which you can insert directly into your manuscript.
 Another advantage is that the application has a point-and-click user interface, which means you don't have to program to run CFAs.